ashbyca/ashbyca.github.io/_posts/2014-07-12-hacker-documentaries.markdown

 | [Zero Days](http://www.imdb.com/title/tt5446858)                                         | 2016 |                                                                              | [Link](http://a.co/b65tw2E) |
 | [The Hacker Wars](http://www.imdb.com/title/tt4047350)                                   | 2015 |                                                                              | [Link](http://a.co/4ggrG1o) |
 | [Killswitch](http://www.imdb.com/title/tt4067162)                                        | 2014 | [Link](https://www.netflix.com/search?q=killswitch&jbv=80130567&jbp=0&jbr=0) | [Link](http://a.co/dtrqskt) |

+I tried to include links for both Amazon and Netflix if available to immedietly watch.
+The list will be updated routinely if I happen to watch something that strikes my fancy, so be sure to bookmark and check back.
+If I missed something, let me know if the comments.